ssantee/demo-project-1/README.md

 ### Why this stack?

 The stack was chosen because the organization was interested in NextJS.
-It had been a while since I worked with React/front-end frameworks, so I though it would be a good opportunity to refresh my own knowledge, and hopefully illustrate competency.

-Vercel was new to me.
-I chose it because it promised ease, which I thought would be an important factor in delivering this project in a reasonable time frame.

-### Why the services?

-It's often beneficial to split core business logic out into separate layers that are indepently deplpoyable and reusable.
-I thought this design would illustrate some architectural know-how and concern.

-Use of Go was both for illustration of flexibility, and expedience, as I've worked with it recently and could move relatively quickly.

 ## Notes